edgexfoundry/edgex-go/SECURITY.md

 curl http://{coredata-microservice-ip}:48080/api/v1/ping
 ```

-Such request needs to be converted into a request like this below:
+Such request now needs to be converted into a request through `proxy service` and provided `access token`.
+One example is like this below:

 ```
 curl -k https://{proxy-service-ip}:8443/coredata/api/v1/ping -H "Authorization: Bearer <access-token>"